-Any legal combination of permitted or conditional land uses, typically referring to a mix of residential and non-residential uses.
+Any legal combination of permitted or approved conditional land uses, typically referring to a mix of residential and non-residential uses.
 In this Plan, all Character Zones include a mix of uses.
 The particular mix of uses is tailored for each zone based on location, access, and surrounding context.
 One character zone is named Mixed Use to distinguish it from the Center Zones and the Transition Zones.

 Neighborhood Association: A voluntary member organization of residents within a self-defined area.
 Membership in a Neighborhood Association is defined by each individual Neighborhood Association's by-laws.
-A neighborhood association that chooses to register with the City ONC becomes a recognized neighborhood association and shall be included in official notification requirements of projects per Table 3.4 starting on page 34 and Table 3.5 starting on page 33 of this Plan.
+A neighborhood association that chooses to register with the City ONC shall be included in official notification requirements of projects per Table 3.4 on page 36 and Table 3.5 on page 37 of this Plan.